bigsmalloverall/ArduinoTasker/README.md

 ```

 ### TasksPool
 As mentioned before.
 TasksPool is collection of class templates.
 It’s main function is to easily iterate through your task and load them to memory only when they are needed.
 That moment is also defined by you.
 In practice tasks pool is just child class of TasksPool class with two mandatory functions: tasks and count.This time it’s the code is small enough to just cram everything into one header file.
-But in larger project it would be advised to split.
+But in larger project it is not advised as it obscures readability.

 ``` C++
 //  CustomTaskPool.h